 A week didn’t feel long enough to fully explore all these places and we can’t wait to do the trip in reverse!
 There are so many beautiful places to see between Melbourne to Sydney, New South Wales itself holds so many beautiful places you’d be crazy not to go experience them for yourself!!
 Have you taken a road trip from Melbourne to Sydney?

-If you’re looking for other awesome road trips check out this East Coast Itinerary!
+If you’re looking for other awesome road trips check out our Australia page full of our best Australia travel guides, tips and tricks!
 Have you done the drive from Melbourne to Sydney?
 Where were your favourite stop-offs we’d love to hear from you!